segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 3. Click **Add to Chrome**.
 4. Click **Add Extension** in the pop-up window.

 Once installed, use the Inspect Elements developer tool in Chrome to use the Segment Inspector.
-To access the Inspector, go the top menu bar of Chrome and navigate to **View > Developer > Inspect Elements** and to go the **Segment** tab.
+To access the Inspector, go the top menu bar of Chrome and navigate to **View > Developer > Developer Tools** and to go the **Segment** tab.
 On the Segment tab, you can:
 - Filter the different calls by type
 - Search based off of the content in the calls
 - Identify users